Flyfish318/cruise-control-simulink/README.md

 # cruise-control-simulink
-Rough model of a vehicle moving through space using Simulink, to study the basics of feedforward and feedback control.
+Rough model of cruise control of a vehicle moving through space using Simulink, to study the basics of feedforward and feedback control.